fengxia41103/myblog/content/thoughts/future value.md

 certainly to borrow from the someone, somewhere, and don't need to pay for it.
 It's free money, isn't it?  **Future** seems to be a perfect candidate for this.
 Nobody has a crystal ball that actually works, but everyone has a lot of hope.
-And what is expectation? it is completely subjective, opinionated, and absolutely impossible to validate (until it becomes history).
+And what is expectation? it is completly subjective, opinionated, and absolutely impossible to validate (until it becomes history).
 But doesn't the logic smell wrong?
 How can you get a free lunch without paying a price? and if it's not you who pays